Flow-Scanner/lightning-flow-scanner-core/README.md

   "exceptions": {
     "<FlowName>": {
       "<RuleName>": [
-        "<ResultName>",   // Suppress specific result
+        // Suppress a specific result:
+        "<ResultName>",
-        "*",              // Suppress ALL results of this rule ...
+        // Suppress ALL results of rule:
+        "*",
+        ...
       ]
     },